 It’s hard to predict when minor trends might reverse because it often happens quickly.
 Short-term traders use technical analysis and a wide range of technical indicators to better understand these minor trends and how to exploit them for profits.

 Using Market Trends To Guide Decisions

 When you understand the way market trends work, you can use them to guide your investment decisions.
-While this doesn’t mean you’ll be right every time, you may find it helps you be a smarter investor.
+While this doesn’t mean you’ll be right every time, you may find it helps you become a smarter investor.

 Investors who watch market trends, however, understand that a one-year-old bear market presents a buying opportunity, for example.
 And the thing to do when a bull market has been raging for five years may be to hold on or to take some profits.
 Watching for the shift from a bull market to a bear market, or vice versa is the key.
 Selling just before a bear market or buying just before a bull market should provide the maximum return on your investments.

-Other Types of Fundamental Analysis
+Different Types of Stock Analysis

-There is also chart analysis, which involves looking at charts of a company’s past stock price and analyzing it for clues to the company’s likely future performance.
+There is also chart analysis, or technical analysis, which involves looking at charts of a company’s past stock price and analyzing it for clues to the company’s likely future performance.
 By observing trends in the stock’s price, chart analysts form a projection for what the price is likely to do in the future.

 If predicting market trends were easy, everyone would be a billionaire.
 But knowing what to look for and making some educated guesses may give you an advantage when it comes to picking the best time to buy and sell.